 It has struck me as remarkable that the architecture of the churches in these most ancient monasteries is hardly ever fine; they are usually small, being calculated only for the monks, and not for the reception of any other congregation.
 The Greek churches, even those which are not monastic, are far inferior both in size and interest to the Latin basilicas of Rome.
 With the single exception of the church (now mosque) of St. Sophia, there is no Byzantine church of any magnitude.
-The student of ecclesiastical antiquities need not extend his architectural researches beyond the shores of Italy: there is nothing in the East so curious as the church of St. Clemente at Rome, which contains all the original fittings of the choir.
+The student of ecclesiastical satiquities need not extend his architectural researches beyoud the shores of Italy: there is nothing in the East so curious as the church of St. Clemente at Rome, which contains all the original fittings of the choir.
 The churches of St. Ambrogio at Milan, of Sta.
-Maria Trastevere at

-Rome, the first church dedicated to the Blessed Virgin; the church of St. Agnese near Rome, the first in which galleries were built over the side aisles for the accommodation of women, who, neither in the Eastern nor Western churches, ever mixed with the men for many centuries; all these and several others in Italy afford more instruction than those of the East-they are larger, more magnificent, and in every respect superior to the ecclesiastical buildings of the Levant. poverty of the Eastern church, and its early subjection to Mahometan rulers, while it has kept down the size and splendour of the churches, has at the same time been the means of preserving the monastic establishments in all the rude originality of their ancient forms.
-In ordinary situations these buildings are of the same character: they resemble small villages, built mostly without much regard to any symmetrical plan, around a church which is constructed in the form of a Greek cross; the roof is covered either with one or five domes; all these buildings are surrounded by a high, strong wall, built as a fortification to protect the brotherhood within, not without reason, even in the present day.
-I have been quietly dining in a monastery, when shouts have been heard, and shots have been fired against the stout bulwarks of the outer walls, which, thanks to their protection, had but little effect in delaying the transit of the morsel between my fingers into the ready gulf provided by nature for its reception.
+Maria Trastevere at Rome, the first church dedicated to the Blessed Virgin; the church of St. Agnese near Rome, the first in which galleries were built over the side aisles for the accommodation of women. who, neither in the Eastern or Western churches, ever mixed with the men for many centuries; -all these and several others in Italy afford more instruction than those of the East-they are larger, more magnificent, and in every respect superior to the ecclesiastical buildings of the Levant.
+But the poverty of the Eastern Church, and its early subjection to Mohammedan rulers, while it has kept down the size and splendour of the churches, has at the same time been the means of preserving the monastic establishments in all the rude originality of their ancient forms.
+In ordinary situations these buildings are of the same character: they resemble small villages, built mostly without much regard to any symmetrical plan around a church which is constructed in the form of a Greek cross; the roof is covered either with one or five domes; all these buildings are surrounded by a high, strong wall, built as a fortification to protect the brotherhood within, not without reason even in the present day.
+I have been quietly dining in a monastery, when shouts have been heard, and shots have been fired against the stout bulwarks of the outer walls, which, thanks to their protection, had but little effect in delaying the transit of the morsel between my fingers into the ready gulf provided by nature for its reception, or in altering the monotonous cadence in which one of the brotherhood read a homily of St. Chrysostom, from the pulpit provided for that purpose in the refectory.